-Some people may wish to remove semen from the vagina after sex, either for hygienic reasons or to try to prevent pregnancy.
+Some people may wish to kill or remove semen after sex.
 However, once semen enters the cervix through the vaginal canal, there is no scientifically proven way to remove it.

 There are a few ways to clean the vagina and the areas around it safely.
 However, if someone wishes to avoid becoming pregnant, they should seek appropriate medical advice.

 In this article, we look at how to clean the vagina after sex and how effective this is in removing semen.
 We also discuss how to prevent pregnancy using birth control options.

 The vagina is a flexible canal that connects the vaginal opening to the cervix.
 People often confuse the vagina with the vulva, which is the external part of the female genitalia.

 The vagina is self-cleaning, and there is no need to clean it immediately after sex.
 However, this might be some people’s preference.